hlf20010508/telegram-onedrive/README.md

 ## Introduction
 This project is based on telethon.

+This bot works in Group or Channel.

 This bot can transfer the file you send or forward to OneDrive automatically.

-It can even transfer restricted content, just send the message link to the bot.
+It can even transfer restricted content, just send the message link.

 No file size limitation.